MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 ### Issues launching the Microsoft Store and apps on HoloLens

 > [!NOTE]
 > Last Update: 4/2 @ 10 AM - Issue resolved.

 You may experience issues when trying to launch the Microsoft Store and apps on HoloLens.
 We've determined that the issue occurs when background app updates deploy a newer version of framework packages in specific sequences while one or more of their dependent apps are still running.
 In this case,  an automatic app update delivered a new version of the .NET Native Framework (version 10.0.25531 to 10.0.27413) caused the apps that are running to not correctly update for all running apps consuming the prior version of the framework.
 The flow for framework update is as follows:

 1. The new framework package is downloaded from the store and installed.

 1. All apps using the older framework are 'updated' to use the newer version.

-If step 2 is interrupted before completion then any apps for which the newer framework wasn't registered will fail to launch from the start menu.
+If step 2 is interrupted before completion, then any apps for which the newer framework wasn't registered will fail to launch from the start menu.
 We believe any app on HoloLens could be affected by this issue.

-Some users have reported that closing hung apps and launching other apps such as Feedback Hub, 3D Viewer or Photos resolves the issue for them&mdash;however, this does not work 100% of the time.
+Some users have reported that closing hung apps and launching other apps such as Feedback Hub, 3D Viewer or Photos resolves the issue for them - however, this does not work 100% of the time.

 We have root caused that this issue was not caused the update itself, but a bug in the OS that resulted in the .NET Native framework update being handled incorrectly.
 We are pleased to announce that we have identified a fix and have released an update (OS version 17763.380) containing the fix.

-To see if your device can take the update, please:
+To see if your device can take the update:

 1. Go to the Settings app and open **Update & Security**.